2023 Best Electrical Engineering Bachelor's Degree Schools in the Middle Atlantic Region

 Read full report on Electrical Engineering at Lafayette College

-Full Electrical Engineering at Lehigh University Report
+Read full report on Electrical Engineering at Lehigh University

-Villanova University landed the #8 spot in the 2023 rankings for the best bachelor’s degree electrical engineering programs.
-Villanova is a large private not-for-profit school located in the large suburb of Villanova.
+Villanova University did quite well in this year’s ranking of the best places for electrical engineering students to get a bachelor’s degree.
+It came in at #8 on the list.
+Villanova is a fairly large private not-for-profit school located in the suburb of Villanova.

 Full Electrical Engineering at Villanova University Report